 Education and Career Readiness

-I began my academic journey at Tidewater Community College (TCC), where I earned an Associate’s degree in General Studies before transferring to Old Dominion University (ODU).
+I began my academic journey at Tidewater Community College (TCC), where I earned an Associate’s degree in General Studies before transferring to ODU.
 Before transferring, I had the opportunity to connect with an FBI agent who introduced me to the field of cybercrime.
 She explained that a background in cybersecurity and accounting would be highly valuable in federal investigations, which inspired me to switch my major to Cybercrime with a minor in Accounting.

 Throughout my academic journey, professionals have advised me to pursue a specialized degree rather than a broad criminal justice degree, as it provides a competitive edge in investigative and analytical roles.
 This advice reinforced my decision, giving me confidence in my educational choices.
 Even if my career takes unexpected turns, my cybersecurity and accounting skills will provide me with valuable alternatives within the criminal justice field.
 I am committed to a role where I can make a meaningful impact, challenge myself, and continue learning.